-A recent Gartner study sees legal departments behind in embracing and adoption on (legal) technology.
-In fact, according to the same study 81% of the legal departments are unprepared for digitalization.
-In this article, we want to explore the reasons of slow adoption and what can be done about it – according to Gartner.
+A recent Gartner study found that legal departments have been slow in embracing and adopting (legal) technology.
+The study revealed that 81% of legal departments are unprepared for digitalization.
+We explore the study in detail to find out why adoption has been slow and what can be done to speed things up.

 According to recent figures released by Gartner, only 20% of legal departments are prepared to support their organizations’ digital initiatives.
-In a detailed study, Gartner reviewed legal departments’ roles in 1,715 digital business projects and included additional interviews with more than 100 general counsel and privacy officers, as well as an additional 100 legal stakeholders at large companies.
+In a detailed study, Gartner reviewed legal departments’ roles in 1,715 digital business projects, including interviews or surveys with over 100 general counsel and privacy officers, and surveyed more than 100 legal stakeholders at large companies.

-The results were stunning (but not entirely surprising): Only very few legal departments have developed a comprehensive framework for digitalization – despite the increasing pressure and demands from business side.
-This is why most general counsel participating in the study were concerned that existing legal and compliance practices are incompatible with the speed at which digital business operates.
+The results were stunning (but not entirely surprising): Only very few legal departments have developed a comprehensive framework for digitalization.
+This is despite increasing pressure and demands from the business side: 87% of senior business leaders surveyed said digitalization is a company priority.
+Most general counsel participating in the study were concerned that existing legal and compliance practices are incompatible with the speed at which digital business operates.

 According to Gartner, the key challenges for legal departments are: